 The amount of used space in the storage class.
-For disk, this is the number of used bytes.
+For disk and object store, this is the number of used bytes.
 For tape, it is the number of used virtual volumes.

 % Used

 The Used Space value expressed as a percentage of Total Space.